ZhgChg.Li

 Robotic Process Automation with Google Apps Script — Notion Database to Calendar

-Previously implemented a simple Notion to Calendar function.
+Previously implemented a simple Notion to Calendar feature.

-The implementation method is that I connect to the Notion API to fetch Database data and apply it to produce an ICS format webpage, which is then deployed as a public webpage; adding this URL to Apple Calendar will suffice.
+The implementation connects to the Notion API to fetch database data and generate an ICS format webpage, then deploys it as a public webpage; simply add this URL to Apple Calendar.

 Main.gs :